lccc9527/gitskills/README.md

 # gitskills
-Creating anew branch is quick.
+Creating a new branch is quick and simple.